oddquark/flux512/README.md

 Flux512 is a 16 round <a href="https://en.wikipedia.org/wiki/Feistel_cipher">Feistel Network</a> cipher with a 512-bit block size.

+#Warning

+This block cipher is most likely insecure and should not be used.

 # About

 Flux512 uses 256 substitution boxes, and 256 permutation boxes in order to achieve <a href="https://en.wikipedia.org/wiki/Confusion_and_diffusion">Shannons Confusion/Diffusion.</a> The substitution and permutation boxes are key dependent.